Masaaki Ueki

 In 1999 a Japanese High Court awarded the Nakahara faction the sole use of the JKA name.
 This led to the Matsuno faction leaving the JKA.
 The faction eventually split, with the main instructors forming their own associations.

-Through the turn of the century, Ueki worked tirelessly, teaching and promoting Shotokan around the world.
-In 2000, the JKA moved to a new purpose-built Hombu dojo in Iidabashi, Tokyo.
+Ueki worked tirelessly through the turn of the century, teaching and promoting Shotokan worldwide.
+2000 saw the JKA move to a new purpose-built Hombu dojo in Iidabashi, Tokyo.

 On 29 May 2010, Ueki was appointed the third Chief Instructor of the JKA.
 He had been promoted to 9th Dan earlier that year.
 Sugiura had retired the previous year, aged 85.